 GENERAL RISKS OF THE FUND Market risk Market risk arises because of factors that affect the entire market place.
 Factors such as economic growth, political stability and social environment are some examples of conditions that have an impact on businesses, whether positive or negative.
 It stems from the fact that there are economy-wide perils, or instances of political or social instability which threaten all businesses.
 Hence, the Fund will be exposed to market uncertainties and fluctuations in the economic, political and social environment that will affect the market price of the investments either in a positive or negative way.
 Fund management risk This risk refers to the day-to-day management of the Fund by us which will impact the performance of the Fund.
-For example, investment decisions undertaken by us as a result of an incorrect view of the market or any non-compliance with internal policies, investment mandate, the Deed, relevant law or guidelines due to factors such as human error, fraud, dishonesty or weaknesses in operational process and systems, may adversely affect the performance of the Fund.
+For example, investment decisions undertaken by us as a result of an incorrect view of the market or any non- compliance with internal policies, investment mandate, the Deed, relevant law or guidelines due to factors such as human error, fraud, dishonesty or weaknesses in operational process and systems, may adversely affect the performance of the Fund.
 Performance risk The Fund is a feeder fund which invests in another CIS, namely the Target Fund.
 The performance of the Fund very much depends on the performance of the Target Fund.
 If the Target Fund does not perform in accordance with its investment objective, the performance of the Fund will also be impacted negatively.
 The performance of the Target Fund and consequently of the Fund may go down as well as up, depending on the circumstances prevailing at a particular given time.
 On that basis, there is never a guarantee that investing in the Fund will produce a positive investment returns in accordance with its investment objective.
-Inflation risk This is the risk that your investment in the Fund may not grow or generate income at a rate that keeps pace with inflation.
-This would reduce your purchasing power even though the value of the investment in monetary terms has increased.
-Loan financing risk This risk occurs when you take a loan or financing to finance your investment.
-The inherent risk of investing with borrowed money includes you being unable to service the loan repayments.
-In the event Units are used as collateral, you may be required to top-up your existing instalment if the prices of Units fall below a certain level due to market conditions.
-Failing which, the Units may be sold at a lower NAV per Unit as compared to the NAV per Unit at the point of purchase towards settling the loan.
-Operational risk Operational risk is the risk of loss due to the breakdown, deficiencies or weaknesses in the operational support functions resulting in the operations or internal control processes producing an insufficient degree of customer quality or internal control by the Manager.
-Operational risk is typically associated with human error, system failure, fraud and inadequate or defective procedures and controls.
+Liquidity risk This is the risk that the Shares of the Target Fund that is held by the Fund cannot be readily sold and converted into cash.
+This can occur when there is a restriction on realisation of Shares of the Target Fund.
+The Management Company may suspend the realisation of Shares of the Target Fund, or delay the payment of realisation proceeds in respect of any realisation request received, during any period in which the determination of the net asset value of the Target Fund is suspended.
+As a result, the Fund may not be able to receive the repurchase proceeds in a timely manner which in turn may delay the payment of repurchase proceeds to the Unit Holders.
+In managing liquidity risk, we will maintain sufficient liquidity level for the purposes of meeting repurchase requests.
+Please refer to the "Suspension of Dealing in Units" section of this Information Memorandum for more details.
+Operational risk This risk refers to the possibility of a breakdown in the Manager's internal controls and policies.
+The breakdown may be a result of human error, system failure or fraud where employees of the Manager collude with one another.
+This risk may cause monetary loss and/or inconvenience to you.
+The Manager will review its internal policies and system capability to mitigate instances of this risk.
+Additionally, the Manager maintains a strict segregation of duties to mitigate instances of fraudulent practices amongst employees of the Manager.